Columbus (2017 film): Critical response

 Many critics praised the leading pair of Cho and Richardson.
-Geoff Berkshire of Variety wrote that "Together they form an unexpected, but perfectly constructed, pair."
+Geoff Berkshire of Variety wrote: "Together they form an unexpected, but perfectly constructed, pair."
 A.A.
-Dowd said "The two have a laid-back chemistry, an easy melancholy communion, that stops Columbus from ever feeling too academic.
+Dowd said: "The two have a laid-back chemistry, an easy melancholy communion, that stops Columbus from ever feeling too academic.
 Come for the breathtaking architectural scenery, stay for the likable pair staring up at it."
-Kate Erbland from IndieWire stated that Cho and Richardson were "perfect" for their roles and went onto to write "The pair have prodigious chemistry, but the real pleasure of "Columbus" is watching that bond deepen, and the comfort that Casey and Jin ultimately find in each other."
+Kate Erbland from IndieWire stated that Cho and Richardson were "perfect" for their roles and went onto to write "The pair have prodigious chemistry, but the real pleasure of Columbus is watching that bond deepen, and the comfort that Casey and Jin ultimately find in each other."

 Cho's performance was praised, and the recurring question from critics was why had Cho not yet become a leading man in Hollywood.
 Chris Nashawaty of Entertainment Weekly wrote that "Cho gives Jin a real warmth and empathy".
 A.A.
 Dowd from The A.V.
-Club said "Cho, in a too-rare leading role, delivers the kind of sensitive performance that's always banged at the lid of his franchise work."
+Club said: "Cho, in a too-rare leading role, delivers the kind of sensitive performance that's always banged at the lid of his franchise work."
 Justin Chang of the Los Angeles Times wrote that Cho's performance contained "whip-smart charisma [that] has long warranted more leading roles like this one."
 Katie Walsh from The Providence Journal declared that Cho's performance was "fantastic" and described it as "subtle, specific and quietly stirring."

 Richardson's performance was also acclaimed.
-Brian Formo of Collider wrote "Richardson puts the story on her shoulders and elevates the film into a beguiling, thin air.
+Brian Formo of Collider wrote, "Richardson puts the story on her shoulders and elevates the film into a beguiling, thin air.
 She lends the beautiful but empty buildings a beating heart."
 Oliver Jones of The New York Observer commended Richardson's "naturalism".
 Berkshire said of Richardson's performance "relative newcomer proving her ability of holding the screen with maximum soulfulness in a minimalist drama."
 Tara Brady of The Irish Times wrote of Richardson's performance "the blazing Haley Lu Richardson, wrings everything from her best-written role since The Edge of Seventeen."